FeherBalazs/cora/results/research_journal.md

  - experiment with muzero like regularisation as planned. start small. commit first initial probing results.

 Current state:
-  - even with the close to all time best final train mse 0.004531 the linear probing results are merely 0.18 for vode_0
+  - for 6block model even with the close to all time best final train mse 0.004531 the linear probing results are merely 0.18 for vode_0
   - something might be off with the feature creation, what if we have some catastrophic collapse of the hidden states? when I set the actual LR that was used when the model was extracted, then the image generated gets very bad. the reference video is generated after the feature extraction, so that proces already messed with the latents significantly.
 So,  I mean, if we reset h during training, and if we did that here as well, that is the only way we can ensure this does not happen. but I have not experimented with that setup for a long time. but, that setup could also ensure perhaps that we get better higher latents? it might force the network, to always try to find good representations from scratch, and not just rely on the weights.